About to take delivery of a new motorhome or want to plan a hitch free trip?

 - Have some loose change: Whether travelling at home or on the continent, there’s always the need for some loose change for a toll road or car park.
 Keep a stash in the glove box.

-- Invest in some extra safety devices: Not only will extra bits of kit like reversing cameras or parking sensors save you some money on your motorhome insurance premium – but they’ll also help to keep prevent those unwanted knocks and scrapes when manouevring.
-A tracking device will also give you that extra peace of mind so you’re not constantly worrying about someone stealing your pride and joy.
+- Invest in some extra safety devices: Not only will extra bits of kit like a motorhome reversing camera or parking sensors save you some money on your motorhome insurance premium – but they’ll also help to prevent those unwanted knocks and scrapes when manouevring.
+A motorhome tracking device will also give you that extra peace of mind so you’re not constantly worrying about someone stealing your pride and joy.

-- Check out forums: As well as specialist blogs like ours there are a multitude of motorhome forums and websites with a huge community of fellow motorcaravanners, who are more than happy to share their motorhome tricks and advice.
+- Check out forums: As well as specialist blogs like ours there are a multitude of motorhome forums and websites with a huge community of fellow motorhomers, who are more than happy to share their motorhome tricks and advice.
 And when you arrive on site a cry for help won’t go unanswered if you’re ever struggling with anything.
-Fellow motorcaravanners will be willing to help their neighbours – especially if they are new.
+Fellow owners will be willing to help their neighbours – especially if they’re a motorhome beginner!

 - Tell your friends!
-Spread the word about how great motorcaravanning is and how much fun it is to be have the freedom to get out and explore when on a great British “staycation”!
+Spread the word about how great motorhoming is and how much fun it is to have the freedom to get out and explore when on a great British “staycation”!